jatin2507/express-task1/README.md

 for:  dooing opration

 search user by
-pass value in query of "id"
+pass value in query of "id".
 for sorting pass  query of  "sort" key and value of it is -1 and 1.